-Overall, the habitats at Baldoyle Estuary do not appear to have undergone any significant changes in quality or extent at the proposed location of the outfall since the 2006 surveys conducted by NPWS.
+The habitats at Baldoyle Estuary do not appear to have undergone any significant changes in quality or extent at the proposed location of the outfall since the 2006 surveys conducted by NPWS.
 The boundaries of the Annex I habitats as mapped by Mc Corry and Ryle have not changed significantly since that time and the vegetation composition at the proposed marine route appears to have remained broadly similar.
-The proposed pipeline route crosses beneath the estuary designated as mudflats and sandflats not covered by seawater at low tide (1140), but bordered by mixed Atlantic and mediterranean salt meadows (1330/1140) on the eastern and western margins of the marine section.
+The proposed pipeline route crosses beneath the estuary and adjacent coastline eastern coastline (including the Velvet Strand) and therefore avoids direct impact with any parts of the SAC including the designated habitats of mudflats and sandflats not covered by seawater at low tide (1140), bordered by mixed Atlantic and Mediterranean salt meadows (1330/1140) on the eastern and western margins of the marine section.